-There will be about 10 workers on the site.
-These will include semi-skilled labour (masons, wielding technicians, carpenters, steel benders painters) and unskilled such as labourers.
-Health care workers such as laboratory technicians employed in the hospital will operate the facility.
-Other workers who will be working at the facility include ancillary workers and service providers including waste handlers already employed at the hospital.
+It is estimated that a maximum of 10 workers will be working on the project.
+These will include skilled labour e.g., engineers, semi-skilled labour (masons, wielding technicians, carpenters, steel benders painters) and unskilled such as labourers will be working on-site at any point in time.
+A supervising technician (engineer) will also be on site.
+Workers will commute to work onsite daily.
 This is minor civil work and simple machines like shovels and compactors will be used to prepare the foundation and platform to host the container.
-A haulage truck will transport the container from the Port to the proposed Project Site.
 A forklift will be used to transport the container from the haulage truck to the proposed site, once the container arrives at the hospital.
 The dimensions of the container are Length: 40ft, width: 10ft, and Height: 8.6ft.
-The following are some of the specifications of the cold room (container): density of PU: 40+ - 2kg/m3, Thickness of PU: 100mm, Thickness of Metal: 0.3mm Fireproof: B2 Package: PVC film 2 cold room door, Two Leaf Hinge Door Open way: Left and Right Size: 1800mm(H)800mm(W), Densityof PU: 40+ - 2kg/m3, Thickness of PU: 100mm Thickness of Metal: 0.4mm.
+The following are some of the specification of the cold room density of PU: 40+ - 2kg/m3, Thickness of PU: 100mm, Thickness of Metal: 0.3mm Fireproof: B2 Package: PVC film 2 Cold Room Door Two Leaf Hinge Door Open way: Left and Right Size: 1800mm(H)800mm(W) Density of PU: 40+ - 2kg/m3 Thickness of PU: 100mm Thickness of Metal: 0.4mm.
 The cold room will be connected to grid electricity and a standby generator at the hospital.
 Within three (3) months, the works will be completed.
+The Cold room will be connected to grid electricity and a standby generator at the hospital.